AdobeDocs/commerce-admin.en/help/catalog/product-create-bundle.md

       ![Item Detail](./assets/product-bundle-item-detail.png)<!-- zoom -->

-1. Repeat these steps for each item you want to add to the bundle.
+1. Repeat these steps for each item that you want to add to the bundle.

 1. To change the order of items in a bundle section, click the _Move_ ( ![Move icon](../assets/icon-move.png) ) icon at the beginning of the row and drag the item into position.